TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: @salman_mricn via Instagram

-Those who’d prefer something less intense can take a tranquil stroll along the waters, and head out to the Heritage Bridge for some stellar views – especially during sunset.
+In the meantime, you can take a tranquil stroll along the waters, and head out to the Heritage Bridge for some stellar views – especially during sunset.

-things to do yishun - Lower Seletar Reservoir sunset
+Lower Seletar Reservoir

 Image credit: @ngyiyang via Instagram

-Lower Seletar Water Sports Centre
+Lower Seletar Reservoir

 Once a top secret spot only accessible by car or bicycle, Yishun Dam is now less out of the way with bus service 103 and 117.
 Even so, it remains relatively crowd-free, and is one of Singapore’s best places to catch a sunset by calm waters.